alokm/defi-wallet/problem-statement.md

 # Problem Statement

-* The idea of a multi-chain non-custodial wallet for sovereign individuals is a powerful and compelling product vision but the reality is that defi-wallet needs to position itself effectively within the broader crypto community to attract new users from centralized services towards DeFi.
+* The idea of a multi-chain non-custodial wallet for sovereign individuals is a powerful vision but the reality is that defi-wallet needs to appeal to a broader audience to get the next million users.

 * Decentralization is a spectrum and I estimate that many, if not most, crypto enthusiasts today do not hold the majority of their crypto assets in wallets where they alone hold the keys.